 If you have chosen a major and are not a freshman, your advisor is a faculty member who has been assigned to you by the Department in which their major is offered.
 This assigned advisor will meet with you by appointment to discuss degree/major requirements and assist in choosing courses that will be needed to complete your degree.
 Departmental advisors are typically assigned in the first two weeks of classes.
 You should meet with your advisor every semester to make sure that you are making the right choices and discuss any questions or problems that you may have experienced during the semester.

-If you are not a freshman but have not chosen a major, you will be advised by a professional advisor in the Arts and Sciences Advising Center.
+If you are not a freshman but have not chosen a major, please contact the Arts and Sciences Advising Center.

 Advising for the Health Professions